RyanVNgo/RyanVNgo.github.io/index.md

 Recent gradauate from San Diego State University with a B.S. in Computer Science.

-Been trying to improve my knowledge and skills in C++ development, namely for game engines and high performance applications.
-Aside from that, I've done some ML/AI development in Python + PyTorch/NumPy, webserver and Docker stuff in Golang, and more general stuff in Java.
+Improving my knowledge and skills in C++ development, namely for game engines and high performance applications.
+Aside from that, I've done some ML/AI development in Python + PyTorch/NumPy, web server and Docker stuff in Golang, and more general stuff in Java.
 I guess I also know HTML and CSS given this website if that counts for anything.